ibm-cloud-docs/account/legacy-mfa.md

 ### Setting up TOTP
 {: #totp-questions-setup}

-Users can set up TOTP for extra authentication at login.
+Users can set up TOTP for additional authentication at login.
 You must set up your TOTP before you or administrator can enable this MFA requirement for you.

 To set up TOTP, complete the following steps:
 1. From the console, go to Go to **Manage** > **Access (IAM)** > **Users** > _select a user_ > **Legacy account-based MFA** > **Set up**.